-Our vineyards are acclaimed sites in the Russian River Valley, Santa Lucia Highlands, and Santa Cruz Mountains.
+Our vineyards are acclaimed sites in the Russian River Valley, Santa Lucia Highlands, Carneros, and beyond.

 coterie noun.
 A small group with shared interests or tastes.

-Since 2007, Coterie has produced wines from tiny parcels within acclaimed vineyards that express the distinction of their place.
-We make every wine berry to bottle by hand with as little intervention as possible.
-Our winery is nestled in a cozy neighborhood near downtown San Jose, around the corner from the SAP Center and The Historic Alameda.
+Since 2007 Coterie has produced wines from tiny parcels within acclaimed vineyards that express the distinction of their place.
+We make every wine berry to bottle by hand with exceptional care in the vineyard and non-interventional practices at the winery.
+Our winery is nestled in a cozy neighborhood near downtown San Jose, a short walk from the SAP Center and The Historic Alameda.
 We're part of a movement of wineries locating back into urban areas to make fine wines within the communities in which we live.